 Based on Alabaster’s appearance in all of the major collections that Pottery Barn put out in 2019, it is safe to say that SW Alabaster has not declined in popularity in the last several years.

-While gray walls ruled for a long time, white walls are becoming the color of choice for homes in 2018 and 2019.
+While gray walls ruled for a long time, white walls are becoming the color of choice for homes now.

 When you look at Alabaster, it is easy to see why it is so popular, yet not at all trendy.

 It has a bit of warmth without being too yellow, too blue or too beige.
 In addition, it pairs well with both warm or cool colors.

-Sherwin Williams Alabaster Undertones
+Sherwin Williams Alabaster Color Undertones

 The undertones of Alabaster are subtle.
 Alabaster doesn’t lean strongly towards any one color, and almost has a greige undertone.

 If you look at Extra White or Pure White by Sherwin Williams, you will see that this cool, bluish white is what many would consider a real white.

 Without a visual comparison to a real true white though, Alabaster will look completely white.